earlman/resume/resume.md

 ## Introduction

-Earl is a well-rounded Vuejs developer looking to architect front-end systems.
-He's a junior-level frontend developer with in-depth knowledge of Vuejs and a wide breadth of knowledge encompassing build systems, content management, and UI/UX.
+Earl is a junior-level dev with in-depth knowledge of Vuejs and a wide breadth of knowledge encompassing build systems, content management, and UI/UX.
+He is looking to build a career architecting front-end systems.

 His experience includes:
 - $40,000 of revenue over 3 years